ivandebono/Nested_Sampling/README.md

 of xsi, the objects are uniformly sampled subject to the constraint xsi < xsi∗, where xsi∗ corresponds to L∗;

-Example for many objects sampled uniformly in xsi < xsi∗, or equivalently in L > L∗.
+Example for many objects sampled uniformly in x < x1, or equivalently in L > L∗.
 ![Nest](http://www.inference.phy.cam.ac.uk/bayesys/box/figs/nest.gif)
 (Illustration from Skilling, 2006)